yetanalytics/project-persephone/README.md

 - `:statement-ref-fns` - A map used for Statement Ref validation; if `nil`, then Statement Ref validation is ignored.
 See the [Statement Ref Templates](#statement-ref-templates) section for more details.
 - `:validate-profile?` - Validates the profiles against the xAPI Profile spec and checks for Profile and Template ID clashes.
 Default `true`.
 - `:selected-profiles` - Which Profiles in the collection should be compiled.
-- `:selected-patterns` - Which Patterns in the Profiles should be compiled.
-Useful for selecting only one Pattern to match against.
+- `:selected-templates` - Which Statement Templates in the Profiles should be compiled.
+Useful for selecting only one Template to match against.

 The `validate-statement` function take the keyword argument `:fn-type`, which can be set to the following: